mantidproject/documents/Design/CodeReorg/CodeReorg.md

 Simple tasks:

 - Remove `UserAlgorithms` from being built and shipped with Mantid.
 This will include removing the development headers from the Windows package.
-Keep the source code but rename to `Examples`
+Keep the source code but rename to `Examples`. [#15206](https://github.com/mantidproject/mantid/issues/15206)
 - Move `Doxygen` to `docs`
 - Remove `MatlabAPI`
 - Either move `PostInstall` up to project root or find a better way to compile the python files for the packages.